- Intake: 2

 - Advanced Studies in construction methods, building technologies and properties of materials, structural analysis, environmental analysis and design relating to case study buildings (examined by written paper)

 - Architectural Engineering: Building Innovation (examined by coursework only)

 As in all architecture courses, the studio work takes up most of the teaching time and involves design projects, resulting in a portfolio, which is submitted at the end of the year.

 Weekly supervisions with Director of Studies in college in first year, as well as twice-weekly 1:1 studio supervisions in the faculty.
 Supervisions by specialists weekly, in second and third years and twice-weekly 1:1 studio supervisions in the Faculty.
 These arrangements are standard in the Faculty.

 You will be requested to bring a portfolio to interview.
 Evidence of ability to draw from life (either still-life or life drawing) is essential.
 Photographs can be used to show sculpture or other three dimensional work.
-There an at interview assessment set for all colleges and students will sit this on the morning of interview in college.
+All Colleges will ask Architecture applicants to submit a PDF (6 A4 pages, and less than 15MB in size) of their own artwork prior to interview.
+The selection of images should, in part, reflect material you might bring to interview as part of your portfolio.
+There is at interview assessment set for all colleges and students will sit this on the morning of interview in college.
 No preparation is required and no factual knowledge is required.

 Director of Studies in Architecture & Art History

 Current Research Architectural history, particularly the history of building construction and libraries.